-- With our partners we will seek to share information securely and in a collaborative manner with regards to health and social care data. - To enable competitive response times and maximise our ability to engage in research and innovation opportunities we will require investment in key digital health posts. - We will pursue opportunities for investment and support from Scottish Government awarded via innovation funds.
+- With our partners we will develop an information platform to securely collect and link all aspects of health and social care data. - To enable competitive response times and maximise our ability to engage in research and innovation opportunities, we will invest resource in key digital health posts such as information governance, cybersecurity, business analysis and technical support. - Pursue opportunities for investment and support from Scottish Government awarded via innovation funds.